 My dad answered “he treats me like a son.”

-My paternal grandfather (the cop) then informed my maternal grandfather (the mafia man) that the feds were after him and it was decided that my parents would marry quickly, so that my maternal grandfather could be in attendance.
+Mike (the cop) then informed Sam (the mafia man) that the feds were after him and it was decided that my parents would marry quickly, so Sam could be in attendance.
 Immediately after the wedding, he went into hiding.

 Both of my grandfathers have passed away now, but I grew up hearing that story.
 Of a shotgun wedding and a cop who tipped off a mafia man and kept him free for just long enough to witness his first daughter’s marriage before he was caught and convicted of, among other things, the theft of 25 cases of government eggs.